jimvine/uasparseplus/README.md

 # uasparseplus

 The goal of uasparseplus is to derive additional variables based on the parsing of User-Agent strings (UASs).

-The actual parsing of the UASs is handled by the `uaparserjs` package.
-The definitions for the additional derived variables are from the Stata package `-parseuas-`.
+The actual parsing of the UASs is handled by the `uaparserjs` package (Rudis, 2020).

+The definitions for the additional derived variables are from the Stata package `-parseuas-` (Roßmann and Gummer, 2020; Roßmann, Gummer and Kaczmirek, 2020).

 ## Installation